-The Masters is the first major championship of the golf calendar each year, and the 2026 edition promises to be one of the most anticipated in recent memory.
-Held at Augusta National Golf Club in Georgia, the tournament brings together the world's best players to compete for the green jacket - the most coveted prize in golf.
+The Masters is the first major championship of the golf calendar each year, and the 2026 edition is now underway at Augusta National Golf Club.
+Defending champion Rory McIlroy returns wearing the green jacket, while Scottie Scheffler leads a field of 89 players competing across four rounds from April 9-12.
 Here is everything you need to know about The Masters 2026.

 Augusta National Golf Club - Course Guide